Discover a sense of wellness from nature: foraging in Lapland

 According to Everyman’s Rights anyone can pick berries, mushrooms and wild plants that are not protected by law, without any special permission.
 You might also come across chaga in Sompio’s forests, famous for its health benefits and usually brewed as a tea-like drink.
 However, you do need special permission from the landowner to remove chaga.
 Only gather plants and mushrooms, that you are certain that you recognise and that you know you are allowed to pick.

 Sompio’s Strict Nature Reserve is a separate nature conservation zone, which was created to protect an extremely valuable area of arctic nature.
-If you want to pick berries or mushrooms or collect wild herbs, you must do this outside of the Sompio Strict Nature Reserve.
-You could do this, for example, Urho Kekkonen National Park.
-You don’t even have to go far from Tankavaara to find great forests for foraging!
+If you want to pick wild herbs, you must do this outside of the Sompio Strict Nature Reserve and Urho Kekkonen national park.
+Picking berries and mushrooms is allowed in the national park but prohibited in the strict nature reserve.
+However, you don’t even have to go far from Tankavaara to find great forests for foraging!